 Enterprise labeling is the process of labeling goods as they move through the supply chain in order to meet the demands for efficiency, accuracy and complete visibility that today’s complex supply chain requires.
-It’s necessary for companies to stay competitive.
-The term refers to one coherent plan that allows companies to tackle managing multiple printers and printing supplies, variable labeling needs, label stocks and labeling software that works with existing platforms, applications, and programs used to run the business.
-A solid enterprise labeling/printing solution will enable organizations to meet customer requirements quickly, fulfill compliance when necessary, empower users to create and update labels as needed, scale up to support high-volume printing and more.
+The term refers to one coherent plan that allows companies to tackle managing each part of the labeling process including multiple printers, printing supplies, variable labeling needs, label stocks and labeling software that works with existing platforms, applications, and programs used to run the business.

-Barcode labels have the imperative job of conveying accurate information throughout the global supply chain process, and meet various sets of labeling requirements along the way.
-An effective solution will utilize the latest technologies and supplies to create an enterprise labeling system that helps to streamline processes and improve efficiencies.
+Barcode labels have the imperative job of conveying accurate information from multiple data sources throughout the global supply chain process, and meet various sets of labeling requirements along the way.
+An effective solution will utilize the latest technologies and supplies to create an enterprise labeling system that helps to streamline business processes and improve supply chain efficiency.

-“Labeling” might seem like an innocuous term that would apply to all businesses equally, but there are distinct aspects about it at the Enterprise level that make it different – as well as more challenging from both the process and technical angles too.
-There are six core pillars in a solution that comprise a true “Enterprise” labeling solution, and these could certainly apply to a business that isn’t “enterprise” size but still has these specific business needs:
+“Labeling” might seem like a catch-all term that applies to all businesses equally, but there are unique labeling challenges that require businesses to implement an enterprise type solution.
+There are six core pillars that comprise a true “Enterprise” labeling solution.
+These could certainly apply to a business that isn’t “enterprise” size, but still has these specific business needs:

 - Global Regulatory Requirements – If a business is dealing with the increasing global nature of disclosure and labeling regulatory requirements, they’ll need a solution that considers the cross-border nature of the business and the regulations to which they are subject.